Will Dubai see the first Michelin Guide in the Middle East?

 Ellis coyly told CNN: "Michelin is always evaluating exciting new destinations for the Guide."

-But while Dubai has recently seen an influx of famous international chefs, such as Hein Beck, Jason Atherton and Gordon Ramsay, and has a thriving street food scene, does it really deserve one of the world's most prestigious culinary rating systems?
+But while Dubai has recently seen an influx of famous international chefs, such as Heinz Beck, Jason Atherton and Gordon Ramsay, and has a thriving street food scene, does it really deserve one of the world's most prestigious culinary rating systems?

 CNN put that question to three Dubai-based food critics, and asked what restaurants they thought should feature in a Dubai Michelin Guide.